We deliver space news for decision makers.

-The Downlink provides focus across a broad spectrum of industry sectors, from space-enabled manufacturing to communications innovations, domestic and international space policy to the relationships between those programs and the businesses taking us to orbit and beyond.
-We understand that advances made in one sector, such as deep space exploration and the efforts to achieve Mars, often have impacts on other sectors, such as satellite maintenance and 3D printing.
+The Downlink provides focus across a broad spectrum of industry sectors, from communications innovations, to advanced robotics and additive manufacturing; domestic and international space policy to the relationships between those programs and the businesses they regulate; and the players that are helping establish the space economy in low Earth orbit and beyond.
+We understand that advances made in one sector, such as robotics and suborbital flight, impact other sectors, such as satellite maintenance and microgravity research.

 With technology, it can be easy to get lost in the weeds when you are trying to reach for the stars.
 That’s why context is our main deliverable: we cover what you need to know, but also why you need to know it.
-In a field this competitive, context is critical.
+In a field this competitive, context is critical to avoid expensive mistakes.
 And there are plenty of places to find regurgitated press releases online, but you won’t find them here.
-Whether it’s a long-form Q&A with an engineer, a business profile, or an investigative feature, our online content consists of original reportage and analysis.
+Whether it’s a long-form Q&A with an engineer, a business profile, or an investigative feature, our content consists of original reportage and analysis.

 Kendra R Chamberlain, Co-Founder and Editor in Chief